QiuYukang/5G-LENA/doc/source/nr-module.rst

 band and deployment configuration, URLLC can be served with the numerology that has the shortest slot length, and eMBB with the numerology associated to the largest slot length.
-To address that, NR enables FDM of numerologies through different bandwidth parts (BWPs), to address the trade-off between latency and throughput for different types of traffic by physically dividing the bandwidth in two or more BWPs.
+To address that, NR enables FDM of numerologies through different BWPs, to address the trade-off between latency and throughput for different types of traffic by physically dividing the bandwidth in two or more BWPs.
 In Figure \ref{fig:bwps}, we illustrate an example of FDM of numerologies.
 The channel is split into two BWPs